 Dave Camlin is a musician based in west Cumbria, UK.
-His practice spans performance, composition, teaching, community music and research.
-He performs in various guises and leads a number of community choirs in the Natural Voice (NVN) tradition, grounded in a belief that music is about the performance of ‘relationships’ as much as it is the performance of ‘works’, and that collaborative art-making can be a resource for people to begin to occupy a more equitable social and political reality as an alternative to the dehumanising conditions of late capitalism.
+His practice spans performance, composition, education, community music and research.
+He performs in various guises and leads a number of community choirs in the Natural Voice (NVN) tradition, grounded in a belief that music is about the ‘performance’ of human relationships as much as it is the performance of musical ‘works’.

 Dave won the National Trust’s ‘Outstanding Achievement Award’ in 2019 for his AHRC / Arts Council England funded mountain-top singing project, The Fellowship of Hill and Wind and Sunshine.
 He is Lecturer in Music Education at the Royal College of Music and Trinity-Laban Conservatoire in London and was Head of Higher Education and Research at Sage Gateshead from 2010-19.